Operations with obstacles - Nav3D Doc

 Agent log

-In the second section, you can get the contents of the agent log by clicking on ...
+Here you can copy the contents of the agent log to the clipboard by clicking the...

 Debug drawing

-In the first section, you can visualize the agent and his nearest environment.
-T...
+In this section, you can visualize the agent and his nearest environment.
+This s...

 Creating and configuring an agent description from code